flatironinstitute/sciware/21_IntroGithub/day1.md

 <div class="spacer"></div>

-A folder will be created containing all of the files in the repo.
+- A directory will be created containing all of the files in the repo.

-The folder name will be the repo name.
+- The directory name will be the repo name.

 ## What does `git clone` do?

-Using the `git clone` command connects the folder to the repo on GitHub in case you ever wanted to interact with it later.
+- Using the `git clone` command connects the directory to the repo on GitHub in case you ever wanted to interact with it later.

-- It generates hidden folder `.git`
+- It generates hidden directory `.git`

 <pre  style="font-size:1em; margin-top:-25px"> <code data-trim data-noescape>&gt; ls -a
 </code></pre>